2017 RACEWAY 7 MINI STOCK SAFETY RULES

 11. WEIGHT: no weight will be permitted in the driver’s compartment or mounted outside of the car.
 All weight must be bolted with !/2 inch, grade 8 bolts with a nylon lock nut and an oversized washer.

 12. TIRES AND WHEELS: Steel or aluminum wheels are acceptable.
 (If aluminum wheels become a safety issue steel wheels will be required).
 No bead locks allowed.
 7 inch wide max and “P” series tires only.
-No winter tread or 50 series tires.
+No winter tread.
 Any size rim as long as they are the same on all 4 comers.
 No racing tires or recaps allowed.
-Must have DOT numbers on all tires.
+Must have DOT numbers on all tires for highway use.
+Tires must be built for passenger vehicles.
+They cannot be built intended for strictly racing.

 13. EXHAUST: stock manifolds only.
 No headers allowed.
 Catalytic converter s must be removed.
 Must exit behind the driver.

 14. ENGINES, TRANSMISSIONS AND CLUTCH: must remain stock.
 No factory performance parts allowed.
-No turbos.
+Naturally aspirated only, No turbos or superchargers.
 Any 3,4, or 6 cylinder engines allowed.
 Must be front wheel drive only.
 Must be in the stock location.
 All engines must be secured with 2 chains at least 3/8 inch.

 15. DISCLAIMER: Racing is a dangerous sport.
 By competing, you are taking responsibility for the safety of yourself and your fellow competitors.
 All drivers and crews must adhere to general track rules.
 There are no claims made or implied that these rules are a final fact for your safety.
 If it needs to be stronger, make it stronger.
 If it seems to be unsafe, reinforce The first and last responsibility for your safety lies on you, and the one who does the fabrication of your car.
 These rules are set to be a guide and are provided for the orderly conduct of our racing program.
 Any interpretation of these rules is up to the officials and their decisions are not subjected to protest.
 Just because something is not written in these rules , does not mean that you can do it.